 What is Early Decision?

 Early Decision (ED) is an application process offered by the University of Rochester.
-It is designed for freshman applicants who are certain Rochester is their first choice school.
+It is designed for first-year applicants who are certain Rochester is their first choice school.
 By applying ED, you are entering a binding agreement committing to Rochester if you are admitted.
 Below are some of the most frequently asked questions about Early Decision.

 You should apply ED because you are certain that Rochester is the right school for you, and because you believe that the opportunity to study what you love and participate in research in a global environment will allow you to reach your full potential.